Our Long Island Slip-And-Fall Injury Lawyers Hold Negligent Property Owners Accountable

 Most of the injuries from slip, trip and fall accidents are to the arm, hand or wrist.
 This is due to the fact that people try to brace their falls by putting their arms out in front of them.
 The damages can be extensive from slip-and-fall cases, with many requiring surgery and time out from work or school.

-What Should You Do After An Accident On Dangerous Property?
+What Should You Do After Slip-And-Fall Injury On Dangerous Property?

 If you are involved in a slip, trip and fall injury on a commercial property, make sure you report it to the management at the time.
 In addition, try to take pictures of the area surrounding where you fell.
 If you are unable to do so, have a family member help.
 The more evidence you can create at the time of the accident, the harder it will be for the insurance company to try to say that you were fabricating your story.
 Additionally, keep the shoes and clothes you were wearing so that your lawyer has the full picture.